What does Homero mean?

 Associated with: greek.

 Homero is an uncommonly occurring given name for men.
 Homero is also an uncommon surname for all people.
 (2000 U.S. Census)

+Which version is better?with its source form and related boy names.
 The only other prominent related form of Homero rated in the Top 2000 is Homer.
-Adoption of these forms of Homero reached its apex 124 years ago (usage of 0.2%), but now, the version Homer has become somewhat dated.
+Adoption of these forms of Homero reached its apex 125 years ago (usage of 0.2%), but now, the version Homer has become somewhat dated.

 Suggested similar names are Antero, Cicero▼, Cordero, Damaro, Damero, Eero, Gomer, Hairo, Hamar, Hameed, Hamel, Hamell, Hammer, Haviero (see Javier), Heber, Heder, Herb, Hern, Herv (see Harvey), Hespero, Hideo, Himesh, Hiro, Hobard, Hobart▼, Hobert▼, Hobey, Holmes, Honesto, Honore, Hooker, Hooper, Hopper, Horry, Hosea▼, Hoseia, Howard▼, Howe, Howel, Howell, Hubert▼, Huberto, Humbert, Humberto, Hume, Humfry (see Humphrey), Hyder, Hymen, Lutero, Monro, Piero, Pomeroy, Ramiro, Rogiero, Romeo▲, Severo, Somers, Speero, Spero, Tomeo, Toro, Umbro and Zero.
 These names tend to be more frequently used than Homero.See names in meaning and etymology.